-Donate Now to Chinatown LA Mutual AidCCED has partnered with SouthEast Asian Community Alliance to collect funds to be used for food, care packages, and financial support for Chinatown, Lincoln Heights, and Solano Canyon elders and members in critical need.
-Follow our Chinatown LA Mutual Aid Facebook page for updates on our activities.
+Chinatown LA Mutual AidCCED has partnered with Southeast Asian Community Alliance to collect funds to be used for food, care packages, and financial support for Chinatown, Lincoln Heights, and Solano Canyon elders and members in critical need.
+We started in March 2020 and continue today but separately to better serve the specific populaltions that we work in Chinatown.
+Check out Chinatown LA Mutual Aid Facebook page for more info.

 Resources List for Chinatown, Families, Unsheltered, Businesses, Tenants, and Workers